 Any candidate who does not qualify because of invalidated signatures will be accorded a hearing by the Elections Sub-Committee prior to the printing of ballots.

 Section Five.
 Ballots.

-Upon certification of the qualifying candidates in each respective group, the Sub-Committee on Elections or its agent shall have ballots and return envelopes printed in the following color scheme:
+Upon certification of the qualifying candidates in each respective group, the Sub-Committee on Elections or its agent shall have ballots and return envelopes printed in a coded scheme, to differentiate between the respective voting groups.